• Cozy Winter Recipes

 Simple Parmesan Panko Baked Cod

-This Simple Parmesan Panko Baked Cod is the perfect dinner to make for the whole family!
-The cod filets are dipped in buttermilk and then dredged in a mixture of parmesan cheese and panko breadcrumbs.
-It is then baked at high heat in the oven until it has a perfect crunchy crust!
-An easy recipe for a scrumptious meal on those busy weeknights!
+This Parmesan Panko Baked Cod is the perfect healthy meal to make for the whole family!
+The cod filets are dipped in buttermilk and dredged in a mixture of parmesan cheese and panko breadcrumbs, then baked at high heat until the crust turns perfectly golden and crunchy.

 Parmesan baked cod on a white plate.